tony-shifflett/lessonOne/README.md

 #### <g-emoji class="g-emoji" alias="alarm_clock" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/23f0.png">⏰</g-emoji> Activity

-- Review the documentation for the `background `property
+- Review the documentation for the `background `property.
-- See if you can determine which property can be used to place the bouquet of flowers where they need to be.
+- Try and determine which property can be used to move the bouquet of flowers.
+- When asked post your finding in the slack thread provided by the instructor.

 <hr>